-Notes:
+Notes

-Science Students: Registrants in the BSc degree programs or Special Certificate programs in the Faculty of Science who fail to meet the graduation GPA may be granted a reexamination in a passed or failed Science course taken in the final Fall/Winter or Spring/Summer (last ★30 or less) provided the maximum number of reexaminations (★12) has not been previously taken.
-(2) Dentistry Students: Students in the Dentistry program should consult §113.2.1(6), §113.2.2(6) or the Office of the Associate Dean, 3036 Dentistry Pharmacy Centre, for regulations concerning reexaminations.
-Dental Hygiene Students: Students in the Dental Hygiene program should consult §113.2.3(7) or the Office of the Associate Dean, 3036 Dentistry Pharmacy Centre, for regulations concerning reexaminations.

-(3) Law Students:
+- (1) Science Students: Registrants in the BSc degree programs or Special Certificate programs in the Faculty of Science who fail to meet the graduation GPA may be granted a reexamination in a passed or failed Science course taken in the final Fall/Winter or Spring/Summer (last ★30 or less) provided the maximum number of reexaminations (★12) has not been previously taken. - (2) Dentistry Students: Students in the Dentistry program should consult §§113.2.1(6) and113.2.2(6) or the Office of the Associate Dean, 3036 Dentistry Pharmacy Centre, for regulations concerning reexaminations.
+Dental Hygiene Students: Students in the Dental Hygiene program should consult §113.2.3(7) or the Office of the Associate Dean, 3036 Dentistry Pharmacy Centre, for regulations concerning reexaminations. - (3) Law Students: - Reexaminations shall be taken only in June except under the circumstances as described in b. below.
+The deadline for application is May 30. - b.

-b.
 Where a student fails one course in the Fall Term of their final year, the student may write one reexamination at a time before June, provided that the student attains a GPA of no less than 2.0, calculated on the basis of final grades obtained in Fall Term.
 The deadline for application is February 2.
-The rules governing the times for setting of deferred examinations in § shall apply to reexaminations written in accordance with this section.
+The rules governing the times for setting of deferred examinations in \$23.5.6(1) shall apply to reexaminations written in accordance with this section.

-23.5.6 Absence from Exams
+23.5.6 Deferred Final Exams